theothertomelliott/IntroToSpriteKit/README.md

 > Thank you, Mario!
 But our princess is in another castle

 1. Add a "high score" label to show the user's best score so far
+2. Randomize the spacing of walls and the height of the gap.
+4. Experiment with changing gravity and other values to make the game more or less difficult.
-2. Add extra sounds for scoring and the end of the game (included are *pacman_eatfruit.wav* and *pacman_death.wav*).
+4. Add extra sounds for scoring and the end of the game (included are *pacman_eatfruit.wav* and *pacman_death.wav*).
-3. Add a boundary to the game world to end the game if Pacman goes off the bottom of the screen
+5. Add a boundary to the game world to end the game if Pacman goes off the bottom of the screen